scribd/scribd.github.io/_posts/2021-04-26-integrating-airflow-and-okta.md

 This section will describe the minimum setup that will require to enable this integration.
 1. Okta with [API Access Management](https://developer.okta.com/docs/concepts/api-access-management/) enabled.
 Without this feature enabled in OKTA we will not be able to integrate Airflow with Okta

+We are going to use Flask app builder along with some additional packages to integrate it via Okta.
 In Scribd we use a custom build docker image for Airflow, we install the following libraries in that docker image to make Airflow integration work with Okta
 1. [Flask-AppBuilder
    3.2.2](https://github.com/dpgaspar/Flask-AppBuilder/tree/v3.2.2).
 Official